JuliaMath/Roots.jl/README.md

   `find_zero` algorithm to find a root within the bracket `[a,b]`.

 * `fzero(p::Union(Function, Poly), x0::Real; order::Int=8)` calls a
-  derivative-free method for orders 2, 5, 8 (default), and 16.
+  derivative-free method for orders  2 (default), 5, 8, and 16.
 The
   order 2 Steffensen method can be faster, but is more sensitive to a good initial guess.
+The order 8 method is more robust and often as fast.

 * `fzero(p::Union(Function, Poly), x0::Real, bracket::Vector)` calls
   a derivative-free algorithm with initial guess `x0` with steps constrained